malwaru/gail_navigation/README.md

 # Gail Navigation

 This is a GAIL[1] based local navigation planner.
+This branch is the train branch that uses older version of pytorch so it is compatible with the HelloRIC pc

 ## Requriements
 - ROS2 Foxy
-- CUDA 12.3
+- CUDA 11.4
 - Python 3.8.10
     - Other python package versions are given in the requirements.txt